Happy Gilmore: Bob Barker fight

-The scene with Barker beating up Gilmore increased ratings for The Price Is Right among younger demographics.
-Barker claimed that someone in the audience asked him about Happy Gilmore almost every day.
-The show's producers had previously tried, but failed, to appeal to a younger demographic with a syndicated variation of the game hosted by Doug Davidson.
+The scene with Barker beating up Gilmore increased interest in The Price Is Right among younger demographics, particularly young men.
+Barker said that someone in the audience asked him about Happy Gilmore almost every day.
+Barker parodied the Happy Gilmore fight in a 2014 episode of The Bold and the Beautiful, where he fought Wyatt Spencer after arguing with him.